SESYNC-ci/syllabi/docs/_posts/2021-05-06-geospatial-workshop.md

 We expect that you will attend for an entire lesson (ex: all of the Vector Analysis lesson), however you are not required to attend all four lessons during the day.

-We strongly encourage everyone to keep their video on during the workshop, as this helps instructors see when participants might need assistance, and fosters a sense of community among participants.
+We strongly encourage everyone to keep their video on during the workshop as this helps instructors see when participants might need assistance, and fosters a sense of community among participants.

 **Requirements:**